Dethridge wheel: Modern use

-The Dethridge Wheel was studied to see its potential as a Low Head Power Generator.
+The Dethridge wheel was studied to see its potential as a Low Head Power Generator.
 In the early 21st century the transition to environmentally sound technology was introduced by the Kyoto Protocol of 1997.
 The aim was to reduce overall greenhouse gas emissions as fears of climate change were realized.
-The Dethridge Wheel was experimented with to see how it could be used as a hydroelectric power generator for low head sites in open channel flow.

-The Dethridge Wheel offered the same effect that a Zuppinger Wheel when being tested as a low head power generator and was considered effective in its implementation when using irrigation to produce energy.
+The Dethridge wheel was experimented with to see how it could be used as a hydroelectric power generator for low head sites in open channel flow.
+The Dethridge wheel offered the same effect that a Zuppinger Wheel when being tested as a low head power generator, and was considered effective in its implementation when using irrigation to produce energy.

-Dethridge Wheels were replaced by fully automated machinery such as Total Channel Control to prevent loss and leakage in irrigation efforts.
+Dethridge wheels were replaced by fully automated machinery such as Total Channel Control to prevent loss and leakage in irrigation efforts.
 Total Channel Control offered water metering and promised an increase in the peak flow rates of water.
 Measurements taken from Goulburn Murray Water Field also found that the Dethridge Wheel was causing irrigators to receive more water than they were supposed to which brings into question the cost-effectiveness of the Dethridge Wheel when being used as an irrigation meter.

-In 1999 the Dethridge Wheel was used as a water meter and measured the volumes of drainage to improve drainage systems in Griffith, New South Wales by CSIRO Land and Water.
+In 1999, the Dethridge wheel was used as a water meter and measured the volumes of drainage to improve drainage systems in Griffith, New South Wales by CSIRO Land and Water.
 The Griffith City Council aimed to improve the sewage systems around Griffith which is a major regional city in the Murrumbidgee Irrigation Area.
-The Dethridge Wheels use in sewage and waste management in the area is one of many reasons why it has held a significance in Griffith, New South Wales.
+The Dethridge wheel's use in sewage and waste management in the area is one of many reasons why it has held a significance in Griffith, New South Wales.

-In an attempt to improve the performance of the Dethridge Wheel and to study its use as a hydraulic device, two researchers, S. Paudel and N. Saenger developed a "CFD" or Computational Fluid Dynamics model of the wheel.
-Paudel and Saenger worked at the Department of Civil Engineering, Darmstadt University of Applied Sciences, and were influential in research behind the Dethridge Wheel.
+In an attempt to improve the performance of the Dethridge wheel and to study its use as a hydraulic device, two researchers, S. Paudel and N. Saenger, developed a "CFD" or Computational Fluid Dynamics model of the wheel.
+Paudel and Saenger worked at the Department of Civil Engineering, Darmstadt University of Applied Sciences, and were influential in research behind the Dethridge wheel.
 They worked to develop a three-dimensional CAD model of the wheel and ran tests to measure flow characteristics and different physical aspects.
 The development of a Computational Fluid Dynamic model is described as tedious due to the free-flowing aspects of water and its interaction with a moving object.